 The article is well-documented and the research is strong.

 An Article by Ivy Greenwell

-This excerpt from from Ivy's article clarifies many aspects of the biology of baldness.
+This excerpt from Ivy's article clarifies many aspects of the biology of baldness.
 I underlined sentences that I thought were especially significant.
-Reading this might be difficult for people not used to scientific writing, but it's worth wading through:
+It's worth wading through this article I think: